KGB33/dagger/NOTES.md

 Quotes from the [Docusaurus docs][docu-ver].

+# Changing between Method 1 & 2

+Method 1 is the default but chaining between the two is easy and can be done at any time by adding/removing the version information in `docusaurus.config.js`.

 # Potential Universe Documentation Issues

 The packages downloaded by `dagger project update` might get out-of-sync